Horndale County Infant and Nursery School

 Children will enter and exit school via the main school gate.
 All children and parents must remain outside of the school site until your allocated time slot.
 You must maintain social distancing whilst waiting for your child to enter and exit school, paying close attention to the markings placed on the path for this purpose.
 This will be the same at the end of the day, with staff bringing each group of children to the main school entrance to hand children over to parents.

 We ask that only one parent drops off / picks up your child to minimise the number of adults around the outside of school.
 I must stress the importance of collecting children promptly at the end of the school day and making sure you are keeping to your allotted time of arrival.
+All adults on the school premises are requested to wear a face covering unless exempt to do so.
 Drop off and collection of our children has been specifically planned in line with our risk assessments and will broadly follow usual school opening times.
 Please also bear in mind our school is close to houses where residents are concerned and have asked us to remind parents about social distancing.

 Uniform and Equipment

-Children will need to full school uniform, comfortable each day.
-Where possible, PE sessions will take place outdoors and so PE kits will be sent home after each PE session and must be returned the following day.
+Children will need to wear full school uniform each day.
+Where possible, PE sessions will take place outdoors and so children should wear their PE kit to school that day.
+Please look out for class specific PE days and equipment needed.

 Guidance recommends that both staff and children attend school in clean, freshly washed clothes each day to prevent the risk of COVID 19 transmission and we encourage you to ensure your child comes to school in a clean uniform each day.
 If we think your child’s clothes are not clean we may not allow them on the premises.